ETHS - Ethnic Studies

 ETHS 512.
 Diversity and Aging (3).

-General education advanced further study course.
+General education social and behavioral sciences advanced further study course.
 Cross-listed as AGE 512.
 Introduces students to issues in aging that are unique to minority older adults.
 Demonstrates differences in the aging experience by race/ethnicity and addresses the differential patterns of health and illness in later life in relation to race/ethnicity, gender and culture.
 In addition, the student develops an appreciation for how race/ethnicity affects mental and social dimensions of life.
 Attention is given to the impact on the social, financial and health aspects of those who speak a language other than English.
 Course perspective is interdisciplinary, taking into account the physical, psychological, interpersonal and social influences which shape our understanding of the challenges older minorities face when relocating to the United States.
 Course includes diversity content.

 ETHS 540.
 Advanced Cross-Cultural Communication (3).